-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total.

-Total first-time, first-year (freshman) men who applied 13,312 Total first-time, first-year (freshman) women who applied 14,637 Total first-time, first-year (freshman) men who were admitted 2,102 Total first-time, first-year (freshman) women who were admitted 2,375 Total full-time, first-time, first-year (freshman) men who enrolled 845 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 956 Total part-time, first-time, first-year (freshman) women who enrolled 3
+total.
+Total first-time, first-year (freshman) men who applied 15,252 Total first-time, first-year (freshman) women who applied 18,382 Total first-time, first-year (freshman) men who were admitted 2,060 Total first-time, first-year (freshman) women who were admitted 2,313 • Total full-time, first-time, first-year (freshman) men who enrolled 907 Total part-time, first-time, first-year (freshman) men who enrolled 3 • Total full-time, first-time, first-year (freshman) women who enrolled 1,063 Total part-time, first-time, first-year (freshman) women who enrolled 7 • Total first-time, first-year (degree-seeking) who applied 33,634 Total first-time, first-year (degree-seeking) who were admitted 4,373 Total first-time, first-year (degree-seeking) who enrolled 1,980